Minnie Dean

 Williamina Dean (2 September 1844 – 12 August 1895) was a New Zealander who was found guilty of infanticide and hanged.
-She was the only woman to be executed in New Zealand.
-Several other women have been sentenced to death in New Zealand, but all of them had their sentences commuted to either life or long-duration imprisonment.
+She was the first and only woman to have been executed in New Zealand.
+Several other women have been sentenced to death in New Zealand, but all of them had their sentences commuted to either life imprisonment or a long imprisonment.

 Early life

-Minnie McCulloch was born in Greenock, in western central Scotland.
+Minnie McCulloch was born on 2 September 1844 in Greenock, Renfrewshire, Scotland.
 Her father, John McCulloch, was a railway engineer.
 Her mother, Elizabeth Swan, died of cancer in 1857.
-It is unknown when she arrived in New Zealand, but by the early 1860s, she was living in Invercargill with two young children.
+It is unknown when she arrived in New Zealand, but by the early-1860s, she was living in Invercargill with two young children.
 She claimed she was the widow of a Tasmanian doctor, although no evidence of a marriage has been found.
 She was still using her birth name, McCulloch.

 In 1872, she married an innkeeper named Charles Dean.
 The two lived in Etal Creek, between Ohai and Lumsden, then an important stop on the route from Riverton to the Otago goldfields.
-When the gold rush died down, the couple turned to farming, but were soon in dire financial straits.
+When the gold rush died down, the couple turned to farming, but were soon in dire financial straits and her husband went bankrupt in 1884.

 The family moved to Winton, where Charles Dean took up pig farming while Minnie began to earn money by baby-farming: taking in unwanted children in exchange for payment.
-In an era when there were few methods of contraception, and when childbirth outside marriage was frowned upon, there were many women wishing to discreetly send their children away for adoption, so Minnie Dean did not lack customers.
-It is believed that she was responsible for as many as nine young children at any one time.
+Dean saw success in the business, housing as many as nine young children at any time.
 She received payment either weekly or in a lump sum.